Becca18/dsp/05a-python.md

 ###Q8.
 Parsing
 Edit the 3 functions in [q8_parsing.py](python/q8_parsing.py)
 *Ok done.
 Although I don’t see 3 functions to edit in Q8.
-It asks me to write a program to read a file, manipulate the file and print output.*
+It asks me to write a program to read a file, manipulate data and print output.*